ox-it/wl-groups-browser-test/README.md

 To develop and test any changes, you can run the java main class from the IDE.

-To deploy it to sole, find the .class file and run:
+To deploy it to sole, cd to the .class file and run:

 jar cfm GroupsBrowserTester.jar ../manifest/Manifest.MF GroupsBrowserTester*.class